mongodb/mongo-java-driver/README.md

 Minor 3.x increments (such as 3.1, 3.2, etc) will occur when non-trivial new functionality is added or significant enhancements or bug fixes occur that may have behavioral changes that may affect some edge cases (such as dependence on behavior resulting from a bug).
 An example of an enhancement is a method or class added to support new functionality added to the MongoDB server.
-Minor releases will almost always be binary compatible with prior minor releases from the same major release branch, exept as noted below.
+Minor releases will almost always be binary compatible with prior minor releases from the same major release branch, except as noted below.

-Patch 3.x.y increments (such as 3.0.0 -> 3.0.1, 3.1.1 -> 3.1.2, etc) will occur for bug fixes only and will always be binary compitible with prior patch releases of the same minor release branch.
+Patch 3.x.y increments (such as 3.0.0 -> 3.0.1, 3.1.1 -> 3.1.2, etc) will occur for bug fixes only and will always be binary compatible with prior patch releases of the same minor release branch.

 #### @Beta